 How to use the sea of green method

-It takes just a few simple steps to cultivate a successful crop with SOG.
+It takes just a few simple steps to cultivate a successful crop with the SOG method.

-First, either germinate seeds or obtain cuttings of other plants to create clones.
-It's easier to use clones for your SOG crop because you can make sure the plants are of the same cultivar and will grow the same way, all conditions being equal.
+To create clones, either germinate seeds or obtain cuttings of other plants.
+It's easier to use clones for your SOG crop because you can ensure the plants are of the same cultivar and will grow the same way, all conditions being equal.

-Place your plants in pots that are seven to twelve inches across, to ensure they have enough soil to develop healthy roots.
+Place your plants in pots seven to twelve inches across to ensure they have enough soil to develop healthy roots.
 Arrange your pots with approximately one or two plants per square foot, being careful not to place the plants too close together.
-This creates a seamless plant surface area, and while this at first sounds like a good idea, it encourages the plants to compete with each other for light and stresses the plants.
-More stress conserves biomass, and in turn, limits the production of buds.
+This creates a seamless plant surface area, and while this at first sounds like a good idea, it encourages the plants to compete with each other for light and stresses them.
+More stress conserves biomass and, in turn, limits the production of buds.

-Once your plants are snug in their pots, light your grow space with 18/24 hours of light until they reach 10-12 inches in height.
-Be careful that your plants are at even height, so each one is receiving an equal amount of light.
+Once your plants are snug in their pots, light your grow space with 18 - 24 hours of light until they reach 10 - 12 inches in height.
+Be careful that your plants are at an even height so each one receives an equal amount of light.

 This phase of the growing cycle is called the vegetative stage, and how long a crop stays here depends on the cultivator's preference.
-Some grow each plant at 18/24 light until they reach around 10 to 12 inches (25 to 30 cm) in height.
-Other growers will switch the lighting cycle when the plants are 4-6 weeks old, or even six inches tall.
+Some grow each plant at 18 - 24 light hours until they reach around 10 to 12 inches (25 to 30 cm) in height.
+Other growers will switch the lighting cycle when the plants are 4 - 6 weeks old or even six inches tall.

-It's not recommended to switch from the vegging phase sooner than four weeks, as the plants aren't quite mature enough for flowering.
-Adding an extra week or two may boost yields as it's all about finding the perfect ratio of yield to harvest speed.
+Note: It's not recommended to switch from the vegging phase sooner than four weeks, as the plants aren't quite mature enough for flowering.
+Adding an extra week or two may boost yields, as it's all about finding the perfect ratio of yield to harvest speed.

-When you're ready to switch to the flowering phase, convert your light cycle to 12 hours of light and 12 of darkness.
-The light switch will force each plant to create a wide canopy of green, focusing all their energy into developing a single cola.
+When you're ready to switch to the flowering phase, convert your light cycle to 12 hours of light and 12 hours of darkness.
+The light switch will force each plant to create a wide canopy of green, focusing all its energy on developing a single cola.

 It's important to keep light evenly spread in this phase and far enough from the plants to prevent any hot spots.
-Pro tip: as the canopy develops, trim the branches underneath to propagate as clones for future SOG crops.
+As the canopy develops, trim the branches underneath to propagate as clones for future SOG crops.

-Finally, it's harvest time when your plants are ready.
+Finally, when your plants are ready, it's harvest time.
 A good indicator of harvest readiness is the clarity of your buds' trichomes: once they're white and cloudy, your SOG crop is ready to go.

 How long should I veg for best yield?

 It all depends on the resources you have to work with and how much time you have to produce your crop.
 Most growers will veg for four to six weeks or when their plants reach ten inches in height.
-Some cultivators switch to the flowering light regimen when the marijuana plants are only about six inches tall, or two to three weeks into their growth.
+Some cultivators switch to the flowering light regimen when the cannabis plants are only about six inches tall or two to three weeks into their growth.

 Do clones flower faster than seeds?